reachworld/awesome-dev/README.md

 * [Low-risk Monolith to Microservice Evolution](http://blog.christianposta.com/microservices/low-risk-monolith-to-microservice-evolution/).
 Reference.
 Good approximation to replace monolithic apps by microservices using kubernetes/Openshift.

 ## Process distribution
+* [Beanstalkd](https://beanstalkd.github.io/).
+Beanstalk is a simple, fast work queue.
+Its interface is generic, but was originally designed for running time-consuming tasks asynchronously.
+Its a simpler alternative for other queue technologies like RabbitMQ or ActiveMQ.
 * [Gearman](http://gearman.org/) - Job distributor between machines written in C. It allows you to do work in parallel, to load balance processing, and to call functions between languages.
 * [Gearman UI](https://github.com/gaspaio/gearmanui).
 PHP Based monitoring GUI for Gearman infraestructure.